Gorp5/Gorp5/README.md

 Let's connect!
 Gorpdev@gmail.com

-Always excited to collaborate on interesting projects,
+Im always excited to collaborate on interesting projects.
+If you have any let me know!
 ## Tech Stack
 Here are some of the technologies I have been using recently.